istvanaut/TK-MachineLearning/AGVCar/README.md

 The nerual network is generated in the *ExportedModel* folder.
 The *.onnx* file generated must mach the file in the Nucleo project root.

+## Tasks
+* When communication between the two controllers are established, data reseving needs to be implemented based on the incoming data structure.

+# Simulaton
+In the first semester of the porject a simulation enicorment was created in Carla to pretrain the network.
+Network performed well in the simulation, but we couldn't try them on the vehicle as it was misconfigured.
+In the future training in Carla could provide the starting weigths for the network.

 # Contact
 For more information or issues no contained in this project write to the following people: